clutterdesk/Nodel/README.md

 --std=c++20 -I<NODEL_DIRECTORY>/include -Wall -O2
 ```

-If you compile and link with `cpptrace`, all Nodel exceptions will have backtraces.
+If you compile and link with the excellent [cpptrace](https://github.com/jeremy-rifkin/cpptrace) library,
+all Nodel exceptions will have backtraces.

-To build with RocksDB support, just add the compiler and linker flags required by RocksDB.
+To build with [RocksDB](https://rocksdb.org/) support, just add the compiler and linker flags required by RocksDB.

 To build and install the Python C-API, run the following commands: